 Cost of Attendance (COA): The estimated cost of attending an institution for one academic year.
 This amount includes the following:

 Direct Costs: Expenses the student and/or family pays to the college or university.
+Generally includes tuition, fees, and any other expenses paid to the school for enrollment.

 Enrollment Status: Academic workload (or course load), as defined by the institution, that a student is carrying for a defined academic period.
 This normally relates to the number of credits taken by a student during a given academic period.
 For most traditional undergraduate term-based schools:

-Expected Family Contribution: A measure of how much the student and/or family can be expected to contribute to the cost of the student's education for the year.
+Expected Family Contribution (EFC): A measure of how much the student and/or family can be expected to contribute to the cost of the student's education for the year.
 The EFC is calculated according to a formula specified by the U.S. Department of Education and is based upon the information provided by the student and/or family during the Free Application for Federal Student Aid filing process.

 Gift Aid: Funds awarded to the student that do not have to be repaid, unless the student fails to meet certain terms, such as a service requirement, specified as a condition of the grant.
 Gift aid includes awards with titles such as grants, scholarships, remissions, waivers, etc. Gift aid can be awarded based upon many factors, including (but not limited to) financial need, academic excellence, athletic, musical, and theatrical talent, affiliation with various groups, or career aspirations.